JohnPMills/modern-saturn/content/about.md

   - type: features_section
     features:
       - content: >
-          Gamers vs Depression (GVD) is a global mental health programme that uses gaming to teach young men about the importance of mental health, self-care, and social connections.
+          Gamers vs Depression (GVD) is a global mental health project that uses gaming to teach young men about the importance of mental health, self-care, and social connections.